If you’ve ever done shift planning, you know the smallest changes can make the whole process frustrating.

 Shift swapping lets employees rearrange shifts by themselves, so shifts can still be fully staffed without you doing all the scheduling work.

-Flexibility in scheduling is an attractive perk that many employees prioritize when choosing where to work and where to stay.
-When employees have the freedom to arrange their work and personal life, they’re happier and healthier.
+When employees have the freedom to arrange their work and personal lives, they’re happier and healthier.
 The happier and healthier your employees are, the more likely they are to stay.
-That means you’re less likely to face labor shortage and employee retention problems.
+That means you’re less likely to face labor shortages and employee retention problems.

 A shift swapping system helps you enforce your shift swapping policy more consistently.
-While it sounds like you need to put in more effort than simply sending some texts and forms, it will be rewarding and efficient for the long term.
+While it sounds like you need to put in more effort than simply sending some texts and forms, it will be rewarding and efficient in the long term.

 Set up an effective shift swapping system with Camelo.
 Let staff swap shifts by themselves, review swap requests, and approve shift swaps on the fly.
 Try it free today.